top of page

 +34 948 21 26 54

-This modern tavern is designed in a traditional style with beautiful decor, making it one of the busiest here.
-Its pepper pincho is a favourite among lovers of fried food.
+This modern tavern is designed in a traditional style with beautifuldécorr, making it one of the busiest here.
+Its pepper pincho is a favourite among fried-food lovers.
 Still, its selection includes other delicacies such as the boletus (mushroom) pincho, fresh vegetable croquetas, toast with piquillo peppers, and anchovies from Santoña.
-The place is also one of the best pincho bars in Pamplona, where we can eat a good ham tapa, which is what we had.
+The place is also one of the best pincho bars in Pamplona, where we had a good ham tapa.

-Excellent Jamón de Cebo Ibérico 50% Raza from Huelva.
+Excelente Jamón de Cebo Ibérico 50% Raza de Huelva.

 Next up was,